IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 * Next to a build, click the **Execute stage with this build** icon and then select a space to deploy to.
   ![The Execute stage with this build icon][9]

 To cancel a running stage, on the Pipeline: All Stages page, click **View logs and history**.
-Click the stage number above the running jobs, and then click **CANCEL**.
+Click the stage run number above the active jobs, and then click **CANCEL**.
 You can also cancel jobs individually by clicking the job and then **CANCEL**, or by clicking the stop icon next to a job while it's running on the Pipeline: All Stages page.

 <a name="deploy"></a>
 ##Deploying an app